Easy As Cookies

 slices of chocolate sheet cake on 3 plates, with the sheet pan and remaining chocolate cake beside them

 I love its down-home charm - the way it's dressy by having a frosting, but unfussy because it's just a short little brownie.
-You can feed lots of people since it's baked in a large pan, making it perfect for potlucks and casual parties.
+You can feed lots of people since it's baked in a large pan, making it perfect for potlucks and casual parties - just like Earthquake Cake from Scratch, another old-fashioned dessert.

 Jump to: